Florida First Capital Receives Florida Resource Partner of the Year Award

 The Florida SBDC Network also recognized the Florida Department of Economic Opportunity and the SBA with Florida Resource Partner of the Year Awards for their involvement in the economic recovery efforts.

 The Florida Small Business Emergency Bridge Loan Program was created by the state of Florida and first activated in 1992 following Hurricane Andrew.
-Florida First Capital, which has fiscally administered the program on a pro bono basis since its inception, provides the loan underwriting and servicing functions.
+Florida First Capital, which has fiscally administered the program on a pro bono basis since its inception, provides the loan closing and servicing functions.

 As a special note, Florida First Capital would also like to extend its hardiest congratulations to its own Lynn McDaniel, SVP and Director of Loan Administration, for her exceptional work as internal manager of the Florida Small Business Emergency Bridge Loan Program for the majority of those years.